team19-haql/haql-rover/doc/src/software/traverse_layer.md

 # Traverse Layer

 [source](https://github.com/team19-haql/haql-rover/tree/main/traverse_layer)

+This package provides a system that reads pointcloud data and generates a navigation map.
 ### Pointcloud to gridmap

 The pointcloud to gridmap node does some basic processing to convert a 3d pointcloud into a 2d map.
 The internal representation of a map uses the [grid maps](https://github.com/ANYbotics/grid_map) package.